6 Steps to Commercial Unlawful Detainers

 Step 4: The Tenant Responds

 There are several options available to a tenant after they receive the complaint for unlawful detainer.
 The tenant may answer, move to quash service of summons because of some defect, file a demurrer, and/or file a motion to strike.
 Deciding which response to utilize all depends on the facts of the case, the three-day notice, the complaint, and the summons.
 This decision requires experience and knowledge of unlawful detainer laws.
 The tenant may be able to have the case completely dropped at this stage.
+Our Sacramento commercial unlawful detainer attorneys are skilled and spotting defects and negotiating these actions.

 Step 5: Discovery and Trial

-If tenant is not able to have the case dismissed based on their response, discovery and trial will ensue.
+If the commercial tenant is not able to have the case dismissed based on their response, then discovery and trial will ensue.
 Discovery is the process of obtaining evidence to help prove the parties’ case.
 During this stage, parties may file for summary judgment or take other actions.
 Assuming the case isn’t dismissed during this stage, the parties will go to trial and attempt to prove their case in open court.

 Step 6: Eviction